JonathanSawyer/mean_store/README.md

 Then you can run `node .` to start the server.

 ## Testing
+I used Gulp as my task runner, it should be installed with `npm install -g gulp`.

+To run end-to-end tests, you must first execute `node_modules\.bin\webdriver-manager update` (on Windows).
+Then running `gulp e2e-test` will execute them in Chrome.

 To run all tests, run `gulp test`.

-`gulp auto-test` paired with another window running `gulp auto-deploy` will automatically build and validate files.
+`gulp auto` will automatically build and validate files.